Alperencode/C-and-CPP/README.md

 ## Repository Description

 There will be my C and C++ programs in this repository.
-I'll finish Data-Structures and OOP in C++ and at the same time or after finishing these essentials, I'll learn more advanced usages in C++ and C.
+I'll finish Data-Structures (C-C++) and OOP in C++ and at the same time or after finishing these essentials, I'll learn more advanced usages in C++ and C.

 <br>